ejkim1996/ulc-schedule-maker-v2/docs/api.md

 Response with status `401` will be sent if the user is not logged in, if the user is not an admin, or if the user otherwise does not have a valid access token.

-Response with status `404` will be sent if no calendar with a given id is found.
+Response with status `404` will be sent if the input is of the incorrect format or if no calendar with a given id is found.
 This may occur if the user deletes a calendar after calling the `GET /api/calendars` endpoint whose id is used in the request to this endpoint.

 Response with status `500` will be sent if Google sends a server error response, if Google sends an unknown error response, or if an unknown error occurs in this API.
 Check the error message for more details.